YUHAI0/spark-jq/README.md

 SARK-JQ
 ========
-A jq like tools in spark
+A Spark toolkit, not exactly like jq but inspired by it

 Supported RDD Format